This mix is 20 to 26 inches tall, generally weighing between 35 and 85 pounds when fully grown.

 German Shepherd and Siberian Huskies are both athletic, working breeds.

-One was bred to herd sheep, while the other was bred to pull sleds.
+One was bred to herd sheep.
+And the other was bred to pull sleds.

-That said, a mix of the two breeds needs a lot of outdoor exercise and room to run.
+So, a mix of the two breeds need lots of outdoor exercise and room to run.

 German Shepherd Husky Mix Health

 Health concerns with the Gerberian Shepsky are not well-documented yet.

 However, puppies can inherit health conditions from their parents.